Contact Us

 Please note that nearly all insurance companies require pre-authorization before they will cover an MRI scan for an outpatient.
 We will be working with your insurance to get authorizations.
 This can take a few days to receive.
 MRI service is available around the clock for inpatients and emergency patients.

-What is it like to have an MRI scan?
+What to expect during an MRI exam

-First, someone from the MRI area will go over a screening form with you to assure that you have no implanted devices or metal inside your body that would make it unsafe for you to enter the MRI scanner.
+First, someone from the MRI area will go over a screening form with you to confirm that you have no implanted devices or metal inside your body that would make it unsafe for you to enter the MRI scanner.
 Because some types of fabric fibers can react to the strong magnetic field, you will be required to change into hospital attire.